Milnor fibre boundary of a non-isolated surface singularity: Plumbing homology and Jordan blocks

 \begin{corollary}\labelpar{cor:Jordan}

 \end{corollary}

-\begin{remark} Although $c(G)$ and $g(G)$ can be computed easily from the graphs $\gc$ or $G$, for the ranks of the matrices $A$ and $(A,I)$ the authors found no `easy' formula.
-Even in case of particular concrete examples their direct computation can be a challenge.
+\begin{remark} Although $c(G)$ and $g(G)$ can be computed easily from the graphs $\gc$ or $G$, for the ranks of the matrices $A$ and $(A,\inc)$ the authors found no `easy' formula.
+Even in case of concrete examples their direct computation can be a challenge.
 These `global data' of the graphs resonates with the `global information' codified in the Jordan block structure of the vertical monodromies. \end{remark}

-\begin{remark}\labelpar{re:cgdep} Clearly, the integers $g(Gr)$, $c(Gr)$ and $corank(A)_{Gr}$ might change under the reduced calculus (namely, under R4), see e.g. the construction of the `improved' algorithm (\ref{algoim}), or the next typical example (from (\ref{ss:dsmall})(3c)):
+\begin{remark}\labelpar{re:cgdep} Clearly, the integers $g(Gr)$, $c(Gr)$ and $\corank A_{Gr}$ might change under the reduced calculus (namely, under R4), see e.g. the construction of the `collapsing' algorithm \ref{algoim}, or the next typical example realized in \ix{Main Algorithm!Collapsing} \ref{ss:dsmall}(3c):

-For the first graph $A= $, hence $corank(A)=c=1$ and $g=0$, while for the second one $corank(A)=c=0$ and $g=1$. \end{remark}
+For the first graph $A= $, hence $\corank A=c=1$ and $g=0$, while for the second one $\corank A=c=0$ and $g=1$. \end{remark}

-On the other hand, the following graph--expressions are independent of the construction of $G$ and they are also {\it stable under the reduced plumbed calculus} (in fact, the expressions $2g(G)+c(G)+corank(A)_G$ and $2g(G)+c(G)+corank(A,I)_G$ are stable even under all the operations of the oriented plumbed calculus):
+On the other hand, the expressions $2g(G)+c(G)+\corank A_G$ and $2g(G)+c(G)+\corank(A,\inc)_G$ are stable under the reduced plumbing calculus; in fact, they are stable even under all the operations of the oriented plumbing calculus.
+This fact together with \ref{GEO} show that the following graph--expressions are independent of the construction of $G$ and are also {\it stable under the reduced calculus}:

-$\bullet$ \ $\#\cala(G)$, $g(G)+c(G)$, cf. (\ref{GEO});
+$\bullet$ \ $|\cala(G)|$, $g(G)+c(G)$, cf. \ref{GEO};